-*Qualifications* A PhD in ecology and evolutionary biology or a related field.
+*Qualifications* A PhD in ecology, plant science, microbiology, or a related field.

-*Additional desirable experience* -Strong writing skills and evidence of ability to carry projects through to publication -Experience designing and carrying out field experiments -Experience handling bats or other vertebrates -Experience maintaining insect colonies and conducting laboratory bioassays -Background in analytical chemistry techniques such as GC/MS and HPLC -Statistical skill-set in mixed models and multivariate analyses, and experience with programming/data analysis in R -Proficiency in Spanish -Experience with supervision/mentorship of student researchers -Demonstrated commitment to diversity, equity, and inclusion in science -Strong organization skills and experience managing project logistics such as permits, travel, scheduling project personnel, maintaining equipment, and ordering/organizing supplies Please note that you don’t need all of these skills to be considered an excellent candidate.
-Most importantly, we want a field ecologist who is motivated to better understand the living world and excited to learn!
+*Additional desirable experience* Please note that any of these skills would be helpful, but we do not expect candidates to have experience in all these areas.
+If you have a PhD and an interest in plant-microbe interactions and agroecology, please apply! -Strong writing skills and evidence of ability to carry projects through to publication -Experience with DNA extractions, PCR, amplicon sequencing, and bioinformatics pipelines -Experience with culture-based microbial community analysis, maintaining culture collections, and conducting laboratory bioassays -Experience designing and carrying out field experiments -Background in analytical chemistry techniques such as HPLC -Bioinformatic and statistical skill-set including programming/data analysis in R -Experience with supervision/mentorship of student researchers -Demonstrated commitment to diversity, equity, and inclusion in science -Strong organization skills and experience managing project logistics such as travel, scheduling project personnel, maintaining equipment, and ordering/organizing supplies

-Graduate Research Opportunities I am potentially looking for motivated, independent graduate students (MS or PhD) to begin in Fall 2020.
+Graduate Research Opportunities Interested in graduate studies (MS or PhD) in our lab?
 Please see the research section to learn more about current projects in the lab and read a few of our publications.
 If you have research interests that overlap with mine, please send me a brief letter describing your background and research interests and include a current CV.
 Also, please take the time to read this very helpful advice to prospective students (written by Deane Bowers at U of Colorado, but the same principles apply here).
 Graduate students will be supported with a combination of research and teaching assistantships in the Department of Biological Sciences.
 All students are also encouraged to apply for external fellowships such as the National Science Foundation Pre-doctoral Fellowship (https://www.nsfgrfp.org).